NicholasMamo/auto-duck/README.md

 To detect music applications, the script looks for applications running on the PulseAudio sound server with the media role set to _music_.
 The script considers any other application running on the PulseAudio sound server as playback and ducks the volume of music applications.

-The auto-ducker has been tested and works with Spotify and [Amberol](https://gitlab.gnome.org/World/amberol).
+The auto-ducker has been tested and works with Google Chrome, Firefox, Spotify and [Amberol](https://gitlab.gnome.org/World/amberol).
 The script runs asynchronously every second to minimize resource use.

 ## Getting Started